Afinostux/figjam15/readme.txt

 Special thanks to Tree of Audio

+The game window may be freely resized at any time!

 If you plug in an Xbox controller, you can move with the left analog stick.
 Jump with A, and shoot with X. Press the back button to reset the game.
 On linux, the home button resets the game instead.